pediapress/Collection/README.txt

    The default is ``"http://tools.pediapress.com/mw-serve/"``, a public render server for low-traffic MediaWikis hosted by PediaPress.

-   Note that the MediaWiki must be accessible from the render server, i.e. if your MediaWiki is behind a firewall you cannot use the public render server.

   *$wgCollectionMWServeCert (string)*
    Filename of a SSL certificate in PEM format for the mw-serve render server.